Antoinette Vahey

 Education

-National University of Ireland, Galway (B Corp law) (LLB)
+University of Galway (B Corp law) (LLB)

 Law Society of Ireland (Diploma in Employment law)